mozilla/nunjucks/docs/templating.md

 xxabbbccc
 ```

-Finally, you can also look for patterns in your list to replace
+It is possible to search for patterns in a list to replace:

 **Input**